EXPERTS

 “I love how I feel after taking my daily dose; much more energy for the duration of the day.
 But this product averages out to $4.00/scoop!
 Not financially sustainable as compared to some similar brands.” - Shantal S.

-AG1 exceeds the recommended daily intake of numerous vitamins and minerals but notably lacks fiber, iron, and vitamin D. And since Athletic Greens does not disclose the ingredient quantities in its proprietary blends, it’s difficult to determine how much of each superfood is contained in a single serving.
+AG1 exceeds the recommended daily intake of numerous vitamins and minerals but notably lacks sufficient fiber and vitamin D. And since Athletic Greens does not disclose the ingredient quantities in its proprietary blends, it’s difficult to determine how much of each superfood is contained in a single serving.

-Before adding a supplement to your diet, take time to consider your specific fitness and wellness goals.
-Speaking with a registered dietitian who understands your unique health history, lifestyle, and dietary preferences is a great way to ensure that you are giving your body the nutrition it needs in the most effective way possible.
+Though AG1 Next Gen is everywhere right now, it is important to weigh the product’s pros and cons before purchasing.
+Regardless of whether you opt for AG1 or another super greens powder, it is important to to consider your specific fitness and wellness goals before adding a supplement to your diet.
+Speaking with a registered dietitian who understands your unique health history, lifestyle, and dietary preferences is a great way to ensure that you are giving your body the nutrition it needs.

 Frequently Asked Questions About AG1